-When I arrived in Israel in 1990 I was looking for a place to train.
-I was not thinking about Krav Maga, just some hard hitting full contact fighting.
+When I arrived in Israel in 1990, I was looking for a place to train.
+I was not thinking about Krav Maga, just some hard hitting full contact fighting like I was used to at the USA Oyama dojo in New York.
 I started looking around when a friend gave me a flyer and said, "This is Itay Gil, he is the real thing, this is what you are looking for."
 Little did I realize I would be training with one of the martial arts leaders of this generation.

 The training was, is, very tough.
 Often my friend would see me limping home and would say, "Sorry I sent you there."
 But I would say, "No, no, I thank you every day, it is just what I was looking for."

 We trained in an old gym in Jerusalem.
 The walls were falling apart, the place leaked when it rained, was icy cold in the winter and terribly hot in the summer.
 I recall watching one of the students grappling with Itay while rain was dripping on them.
 This was no Country Club.
 I worked hard and earned my ranks.
 I recall after my brown belt test people had thought I was a victim of terrorism.
 My body shook, convulsed, for three days.
 I never complained.